【Major Points】

 • Fever combined with a stiff neck and pain.

-• Sudden change in the state of consciousness, e.g. seizing (involuntary movement of limbs), fainting, slurred speech, drowsiness,or incoherent speech etc.
+• Sudden change in the state of consciousness, such as fainting, slurred speech, drowsiness, or incoherent speech.

-• Unsteady gait, weakness or numbness in limbs, even loss of sensation.
+• Unsteady gait, weakness or numbness in the limbs, or even loss of sensation.

-• Visual impairment, e.g. sudden loss of vision or visual blockage, blurred vision, two images of the same object (aka double vision), etc.
+• Visual impairment, such as sudden loss of vision, visual blockage, blurred vision, or double vision.

-1. Avoid substances or foods that may trigger headaches (e.g. alcohol, more or less caffeine, chocolate, cheese, etc.).
+1. Avoid substances or foods that may trigger headaches, such as alcohol, chocolate, cheese, and excessive caffeine.

 2. How to relieve the pain?

-1. Get a good rest: find a quiet and dark place to lie down and rest, especially during an episode of migraine.
+1. Rest quietly: Find a quiet, dark place to lie down and rest, especially during a migraine attack.

-• Apply a cold compress to your forehead, and cease the application if the pain gets worse.
+3. Cold/Hot compress: Apply a cold compress to your forehead, and stop if the pain worsens.
+Use a warm compress to relieve tension headaches.

-4. Practice relaxation techniques: use mindfulness meditation, static stretching, etc.
+4. Practice relaxation techniques: Engage in mindfulness activities, gentle stretching, etc.

-1. When does it start?
-How bad is the pain (severity of the headache)?
+1. When did the headache start?
+How severe is the pain?
 How long does it last?
-How often does it happen?
+How often does it occur?

 2. Is the headache unilateral or bilateral?

-4. What will worsen the headache?
-What can be done to relieve it?
+4. What worsens the headache?
+What relieves it?

-5. Do you have a family history of migraine (Anyone else in the family suffered from migraines too)?
+5. Is there a family history of migraines (Does anyone else in your family suffer from migraines)?

 References